bioinfo-cnb/bionmf-gpu/README.md

       + **Multi-GPU version (optional)**: Most MPI libraries are available on package managers, such as [MacPorts](http://www.macports.org/) or [Homebrew](http://brew.sh/).
 Otherwise, you can download the source code and compile it.

      We highly recommend to read the [Getting Starting Guide for Darwin/Mac OS X](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-mac-os-x/index.html) for detailed instructions.

-### Warning:

-**Folder names containing whitespace characters are *NOT* supported**.
-Please avoid them in the path to your *CUDA Toolkit* installation directory.
-A soft link can be used as a workaround.
-For instance:

-         $>  ln  -s  /opt/cuda\ toolkit   /opt/cudaToolkit

 *****************************